feudalnate/Original-Xbox-Data-Structures/EEPROM/README.md

 > #### NOTE: Hardware section<br/><br/>
 > Hardware section contains a (partial?) [drive strength](https://www.google.com/search?q=drive+strength+in+electronics)/[slew rate](https://en.wikipedia.org/wiki/Slew_rate) calibration datatable.
 This has to do with the system [SDRAM](https://en.wikipedia.org/wiki/Synchronous_dynamic_random-access_memory) voltage and timing calibration.<br/><br/>
 > **This section only exists on 1.6 (Samsung SDRAM) and 1.6B (Hynix SDRAM) revision motherboards.** Prior revision motherboards have this section of the EEPROM reserved.<br/><br/>
-> This section is read by the second-stage bootloader (2BL) and passed to the nVidia [NV2A](https://web.archive.org/web/20210313210231/https://xboxdevwiki.net/NV2A) GPU/Northbridge BIOS.<br/><br/>
+> This section is read by the second-stage bootloader (2BL), passed to the nVidia [NV2A](https://web.archive.org/web/20210313210231/https://xboxdevwiki.net/NV2A) GPU/Northbridge BIOS, and immediately followed by a system memory test.<br/><br/>
 > The data contained in the hardware section is static and **revision specific**.
 All 1.6 revisions share one datatable and all 1.6B revisions share another.<br/><br/>
 > Prior revision motherboards have this datatable hard-coded into the system BIOS image.
 It is unknown to the author why this is not the case for 1.6/1.6B revisions as well.
 Perhaps the change in the GPU model to "XGPU-B" on 1.6/1.6B revisions or uncertainty of SDRAM manufacturer supply made this necessary.
 The rationality of this change from prior revisions of motherboards can only be speculated.